 Overall, donors are primarily concerned with a charity's exempt mission and a significant concern when making a substantial contribution is how that contribution will be used to accomplish that mission.
 For many organizations, the list of donors often includes a substantial number of people who take the organization's mission personally because their lives have been affected by the issue that the organization is working to address.
 Such donors care less about the fairness of the organization's executive compensation than they do about accomplishing the organization's underlying mission.
-Due to the substantial amount of information disclosed in an organization's Form 990, any potential donor can look at page 10 of a charity's Form 990 and instantly see and compare the portion of an organization's expenses that are comprised of executive compensation with the portion of the organization's total expenses that are used on programs directly related to the organization's mission.
+Due to the substantial donor can look at page 10 of a charity's Form 990 and instantly see and compare the portion of an organization's expenses that are comprised of executive compensation with the portion of the organization's total expenses that are used on programs directly related to the organization's mission.